manu-unter/navigator/README.md

 ### Making New Archive File Formats Expandable

-To make a new archive file format, e.g. `*.zip` files, expandable, you need to:
+To make a new archive file format, e.g. `*.zip` files, expandable, you need to extend [Node.kt](src/main/kotlin/model/Node.kt) in the following ways:

 #### 1. Teach the `Node(file)` factory to treat the archive files differently - e.g. `"application/zip" -> ZipArchive(file)`